tshepang/blog-movies/content/movies/Django Unchained (2012).rst

-Lots of humor, delicious acting, brutality (the suffering of the slaves is way too intense), and heroism.
+Lots of humor, delicious acting, brutality (the suffering of the slaves is just too intense), and heroism.
 Also, I don't remember watching a Western with a black hero (untapped territory), and with a director as good as Tarantino, it must have been... wait for the lame... a walk in the park.